-Mitte stays liveable, becomes lovable
+Mitte remains liveable, becomes more liveable

-Why?
-Because!And together with you.
+And together with you.

 80,000 people have moved to Berlin Mitte in the last 20 years.
-However, the space on streets, pavements and in parks has not grown – more and more people are using the same amount of space.
+However, the space on streets, sidewalks and in parks has not grown – more and more people are using the same amount of space.
 They live or work in the district, go out, visit friends or relatives and go shopping here.

-Safe mobility in liveable neighbourhoods
+Safe mobility in liveable Kiezes

 Nevertheless, you don’t have to do without your car